-Unlike some villages, Lake Hallie isn’t mainly white- or blue-collar occupations dominate the local economy, Lake Hallie is generally considered to be a blue-collar town.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lake Hallie is generally considered to be a blue-collar town.
 36.20% of the Lake Hallie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lake Hallie is a village of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Lake Hallie who work in office and administrative support (10.86%), sales jobs (10.00%), and management occupations (9.49%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lake Hallie has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lake Hallie a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Compared to the rest of the country, citizens of Lake Hallie spend much less time in their cars: on average, their commute to work is only 19.00 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

 Being a small village, Lake Hallie does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Lake Hallie who are college-educated is close to the national average for all communities of 21.84%: 19.23% of the adults in Lake Hallie have a bachelor's degree or advanced degree.